Matthew 25

 [4] but the wise took oil in the vessels, with their lamps.

-Comments Matthew 25:3-4 The oil represents faith, just simple faith to the One who gives light to walk.
-The foolish ones are Christians by name, not by heart, just by name.
-So many people in the world call themselves Christians but do not know the meaning of being Christians.
+Comments Matthew 25:3-4 The oil here represents the faith, simple faith in the One who gives the light for walking.
+The foolish ones are Christians by name, not by heart, just by the name.
+So many people in the world call themselves Christians but have no idea what the meaning of Christian is.

-“The wise took oil in the vessels with their lamps.”
-These persons take the teaching of the Lord (faith) in their hearts with them.
+“The wise took oil in their vessels with their lamps”.
+These followers take the teaching of the Lord, by faith, into their hearts with them.

 [5] Then the bridegroom tarrying, they all became drowsy and were sleeping.

 Comments Matthew 25:5 “Then the bridegroom tarrying.”
-Because we do not know the time, we are waiting, and we feel it takes too long to walk along on this earth while waiting for the Lord to return.
-But, because of the promise the Lord has given, He will return.
-He has promised His return, but remember, the time of the Lord is not the same as human’s time for life; many generations pass away, and we are still waiting for the Lord’s return; nobody knows.
+Because we don’t know the time, we are waiting, and we feel it takes too long to walk along on this Earth and wait for the Lord to return; but because of the promise the Lord has given, He will return.
+He has promised His return, but remember that the time of the Lord is not the same as human time for life; many generations pass away, still waiting for the Lord’s return; nobody knows the time; only the Father knows.

-“They all became drowsy and were sleeping,” which is a human way of saying they were relaxed and lazy; they had lost the excitement of waiting to receive the King.
+“They all became drowsy and were sleeping.”
+This is the term to use for relaxation; a similar human term is ‘lazy’ and ‘lost excitement’ of waiting to receive the King.

 [6] Then at middle of the night there is a cry, Behold, the bridegroom!
 Come out to meet him.

-Comments Matthew 25:6a Q: When will the events in this verse happen as it is written?
-A: They will happen on earth before the Lord's return (touching earth); it will be a very, very short time when these happen (twinkling of an eye in the spiritual time).
+Comments Matthew 25:6 Q: When will these events here in this verse happen as it is written?
+A: These events will happen on Earth prior to the Lord Jesus’ return (touching the Earth); all these happen in a very, very short time (twinkling of an eye in the spiritual time) before the Lord Jesus will touch the Earth.

-There are two eras before the end time judgment.
-First is the church era, which started with the Lord Jesus’ first coming to earth (the Lord Jesus’ birth on earth) and will end with the second coming of the Lord Jesus to earth; then, the second era is the harvest time era or the millennium time era, which will start with the second coming of the Lord Jesus to earth and will end with the final destruction of this earth.
-At that time, the Lord will gather the wheat into His barn, and the end time judgment will start.
-Before the second coming of the Lord Jesus to earth, there will be the tribulation period.
-The tribulation period itself starts with the seven earthly years of tribulation time (as described in the book of Daniel chapter 9), which we call here the primary tribulation period.
-Then, the tribulation time will still continue until the marriage feast takes place.
-This following tribulation period we call the waiting period.
-The entire tribulation period is a time of judgment coming from the Lord upon this earth before the Lord Jesus returns.
+There are two eras before the end-time judgment.
+First is the church time era, which started with the Lord Jesus’ first coming to Earth (the Lord Jesus’ birth on Earth) and will end with the second coming of the Lord Jesus to Earth; then, the second era is the harvest time era or the millennium time era, which will start with the second coming of the Lord Jesus to Earth and will end with the final destruction of this Earth.
+At the end time, the Lord will gather the wheat into His barn, and the judgment will start.
+Before the second coming of the Lord Jesus to Earth, there will be the tribulation period.
+The tribulation period itself begins with the seven years of tribulation on Earth (as described in Daniel 9), which we call the primary tribulation period.
+Then, the tribulation time will continue until the marriage feast takes place.
+This stage, following the primary tribulation period, we call the waiting period.
+The entire tribulation period is a time of judgment coming from the Lord upon this Earth before the Lord Jesus returns.

 Complementary Comments about the Marriage Feast, Rapture, and Tribulation

-The marriage feast: When the Lord returns to earth, then the marriage feast will happen.
-After the marriage feast, nobody can be saved anymore because the door is shut (See verse 10).
-The Lord returns to collect what is His first; the Father’s time starts out from this point, the thousand-year reign.
-The time will return to the time of the Old Testament when the Holy Spirit uses the prophets to talk to the people; it will be a kingdom of heaven on earth, which is the earth upon the earth (the heavenly earth overlapping the physical earth) (See Matthew 24:29 Comments).
-Those who go to the parallel earth will be saved from whatever is happening during that time.
+The marriage feast: When the Lord Jesus returns to Earth, the marriage feast will take place.
+After the marriage feast, nobody can be saved anymore; the door is shut (see verse 10); that is when the chance of salvation ends.
+The Lord Jesus returns to collect what is His first; the Father’s time starts out from this point: the thousand-year reign.
+The time will return to the Old Testament way, when the Holy Spirit uses the prophets to speak to the people; it will be a kingdom of heaven on Earth: Earth upon Earth, the heavenly Earth overlaps with the physical Earth (see Comments Matthew 24:29).
+Those who go there, to the parallel Earth, will be saved from whatever is happening around them.

-The parallel earth: Imagine how humans will react when seeing the parallel earth.
-It will be a time of confusion; everybody will want to go to the parallel earth, but not everybody will be chosen.
-When humans see the parallel earth, then the wedding will soon happen.
+The parallel earth: Imagine how humans will react when they see the parallel Earth.
+That will be the time of confusion; everyone will want to go to the parallel Earth, but not everyone will be chosen.
+When you see the parallel Earth, the wedding will be happening soon.

-Understanding: The Lord returns in the air with His army of angels to gather the elect from the four winds of the earth.
-Everybody will see His return in the air through a vision; then He will touch the earth, and the marriage feast will take place shortly after when His elect ones will see Him face to face (represented by the five wise virgins).
+Understanding: The Lord Jesus will return in the air with His army of angels to gather the elect from the four winds of the Earth.
+Everyone will see His return in the air through a vision; then He will touch Earth, and the marriage feast will take place shortly after, when His elect ones will see Him face to face (represented by the five wise virgins).

-The rapture: The Lord will receive first the elect ones when He comes in the air.
+The rapture: The Lord will receive the first elect ones when He comes in the air (at the beginning of Stage 2).
 His angels will go first to bring the chosen ones who have been waiting patiently without doubting.
-Those with no doubt in their mind will be taken, and the lukewarm ones, the majority of them, will be left behind at this point.
-If you are lukewarm, “He will spit you out from His mouth,” that is why they are left behind.
+Those with no doubt in their minds are those who will be taken first, and the lukewarm (the majority of them) will be left behind at this point.
+If you are lukewarm, “He will spit you out from His mouth”, this is why they were left behind.
+Before the marriage feast starts (at the beginning of Stage 3), there will be the second rapture of the church when the second group of the elect will meet the Lord Jesus in the air before He touches the Earth.

-This parable applies strictly to the waiting period of time from the Lord’s return in the air until the wedding feast; there is a further waiting time after the seven-year tribulation period and the beginning of the wedding feast.
-When the Lord returns in the air, He will leave some of His elect ones on earth to continue His work until the marriage feast begins.
-You see the big group of people; when people notice some have been taken up (at the rapture of the believers), then they will realize and start to look to themselves, what did they do wrong not to be taken up, then repentance will come.
+This parable applies strictly to the waiting period of time from the Lord’s return in the air until the wedding feast.
+The parable applies before the wedding feast takes place; there is a length of time while this parable unfolds, and then the wedding feast will begin.
+When the Lord returns in the air, He will leave some of His elect ones on Earth to continue His work until the marriage feast begins.
+They will see the big group of people; when they notice that some have been taken up (at the rapture of the believers), then they will realize and start looking to themselves, asking what they did wrong not to be taken up; then repentance will come.

-The tribulation time, as described in the Bible, is not the same as human time.
-You can think back from when they crucified the Lord until His return; for the Lord, this length of time is not as humans think; this in the Lord's time is as a dot in time, it is not long, but for humans, the length is so long.
-When the Lord was crucified, the Father stopped the time of heaven for a moment, and it was a time of grief in heaven.
-No human words can describe the feeling in heaven at that time; that is why the Lord was sad in His prayer; for the Lord, it was almost as if He had been forgotten.
-Remember, when the Lord Jesus says, “Father, why have you forsaken Me,” that is when heaven time stopped for a moment.
+The tribulation time: The tribulation time, as described in the Bible, is not the same as human time.
+You can think back from when they crucified the Lord Jesus until His return; this length of time for the Lord is not as humans would measure it; this time in the Lord’s time is like a dot of time (point of time), not long, but for humans, the length is so long.
+When the Lord was crucified, the Father stopped the time of heaven: it was a time of grief in heaven.
+No human words can describe the feeling in heaven at that time; that is why the Lord Jesus was sad in His prayer on the cross (see Matthew 27:46; Mark 15:34), for the Lord was almost like He had been forgotten.
+Remember the Bible tells us that the Lord Jesus, when on the cross, says, “My God, My God, why have Thou forsaken Me?”
+And that is when the time of heaven was stopped.

-Q: Why were the wise virgins not taken up at the first catch-up (the rapture)?
-A: This event, “Behold, the bridegroom!
-Come out to meet him,” will physically happen for those Christians who will be on earth when the Lord returns on earth.
-The elect ones are already taken up because the rapture has taken place; the Lord came in the air for His elect.
-There are two groups of the elect; the faithful ones are the first group of the elect, and the second group of the elect are the ones that have accepted the Lord but are still wobbly in their walk in faith; their faith is not firm; they are still wobbly and not strong in faith.
-The Lord has His elect who are taking care of people; He left some of His elect after His return in the air to have duty among people to lead them until the marriage feast.
+Q: Why were the wise virgins not taken up at the first catch-up (the first rapture)?
+A: This event (“Behold, the bridegroom!
+Come out to meet him.”) will physically happen for the Christians who will be on Earth when the Lord returns to Earth.
+The elect ones are already taken up: the first rapture has taken place, the Lord came in the air for His elect.
+There are two types of elect.
+The faithful ones are the first group of elect.
+The second group of elect are those who have accepted the Lord but are still wobbly in their walk of faith; their walk is not firm; they are still wobbly, not strong in faith.
+The Lord has His elect who are taking care of people on Earth.
+He leaves some of His elect after His return in the air to have duty among people to lead them until the marriage feast.

 [7] Then all those virgins arose, and trimmed their lamps.

-Comments Matthew 25:7 “All those virgins arose;” notice, they arose up with what?
-Are they just alert that something happened or arose and know what is happening?
-There are two types of arose: the first ones know what is happening, and the second ones just follow what the first ones do.
-All arise; part of them know what is happening, and part of them just do what the ones that know what is happening are doing but have no idea why they have done that (why they trimmed the lamps).
+Comments Matthew 25:7 “All those virgins arose.”
+Notice here, they rose up with what?
+Are they just being alert to the fact that something is happening, or do they arise and know what is happening?
+There are two types of “virgins who arose” here: the first ones know what is happening, and the second ones just follow what the first ones are doing.
+All those virgins arose: some knew what was happening, and some of them just did what the ones who knew what happened did, but had no idea why those had done that (why they trimmed the lamps).

-Relating to the time period, our understanding uses human time to interpret the Lord’s time; the confusion arises between these two times: human time and the Lord’s time.
+Regarding the time period of this parable, our understanding uses human time to interpret the Lord’s time, and the confusion arises between the two times: the human time and the Lord’s time.

 [8] And the foolish said to the wise, Give us of your oil; for our lamps are going out.

-Comments Matthew 25:8 “Give us of your oil;” now is a time when they are asking them to explain to them what is happening right now; if they are never ready, at that moment, you can explain, but it will not help anymore.
-You don’t live life as the Word has told you; when it comes to the point of explaining things to us, they will be explained to us, but the help is too late.
+Comments Matthew 25:8 “Give us of your oil”.
+Now is a time when the foolish virgins are asking the wise virgins to explain to them what is happening right now.
+However, if they are never ready, you can explain it in that moment, but it will not help anymore.
+You don’t live the life as the Word of God tells you, and when it comes to the point, explain to us, explain to us, the help is too late.
 There will be a time when people will see the Lord is coming, but it will be too late to repent.
-You must always expect the Lord’s return and be ready, for no one knows the time of His return.
+You always have to be expecting the Lord’s return and be ready; no one knows the time of His return.

 [9] Then the wise answered, saying, Lest there may not be sufficient for us and you, go rather to those that sell, and buy for yourselves.

-Comments Matthew 25:9 “Lest there may not be sufficient for us and you.”
-In this place, the wise talk about the knowledge.
-When the foolish ask them to share, in the mind of the wise thinking, if they spend their time doing that, they themselves will not have enough time to glorify the Lord.
-To share the oil, they must turn off their lamps, but it will be dark in that area, and the wise are afraid there will not be enough time to share.
-In their mind, time is limited, so they tell the foolish to look elsewhere and buy for themselves.
-Really, the wise are afraid that time will not be enough if they try to help the foolish ones to gain all the knowledge.
-Because if you come and are not ready, the wise think that it is not smart to come and help them, which is why they advise them to go to buy oil for themselves.
+Comments Matthew 25:9 “Lest there will not be sufficient for us and you.”
+Right now, in this verse itself, the wise virgins do not talk about understanding or explaining; now the wise virgins turn to talk about time; in their understanding, if they keep explaining, they themselves will not have time to glorify the Lord; that is why they told the foolish virgins there is not enough time.
+In this place, the wise virgins talk about the knowledge.
+When the foolish virgins ask them to share, in the mind of the wise virgins’ thinking, if they spend their time doing that, they themselves will not have enough time to glorify the Lord.
+To share the oil, they must turn off their lamps, but it will be dark in that area, and the wise are afraid that there will not be enough time to share.
+In their mind, time is limited, so they tell the foolish ones to look elsewhere and buy for themselves.

 “Go rather to those that sell, and buy for yourselves.”
-Now you see why they are wise; they can’t do it, but they tell the foolish that you can go to another who can teach and ask them to help.
-That is why they are called wise; if they can’t do it, they can solve it another way; they lead them to someone else who can.
+Now you see why the wise virgins are wise, they can’t do but they tell the foolish ones: you can go to another who can teach and ask them to help.
+That is why they are called wise: if they can’t do it, they can solve it another way; they lead them to someone else who can.

 “Those that sell” or “dealers.”
-In that time, there are people, the ones that have been left behind, who have that duty; this person, the dealer, has a duty to provide, to satisfy those who come to ask for help; that is why the wise send them to the dealers.
-The dealers here, the duty they have is almost the same as a prophet, but because of the time, the Lord does not give any more prophets; these dealers have been chosen only in that time to do this work to be as helpers (dealers).
+In that time, there are people, the ones who have been left behind, who have the duty.
+This person, the dealer, has the duty to provide, to satisfy those who come to ask for help, which is why the wise send them to them.
+These dealers here, the duty they have is almost the same as a prophet, but because of the time, the Lord does not give any more prophets; these dealers have been chosen only for that time to do this work, to be as helpers (dealers).

 [10] Then while they went away to buy, the bridegroom came; and those that were ready went in with him to the marriage feast; and the door was shut.

-Comments Matthew 25:10 “Then while they went away to buy” means they went and walked in their way of living, and some, when they go away, in the heart, they forget what has been told, because the things of the world sometimes act like a curtain (for our spiritual eyes) and make us see blurry.
-The Lord is always waiting for all; the Lord’s patience is great (accepting and forgiving) to all mankind.
-When all try to go in, because the time of the Lord’s return is not known, some who just wake up and separate out from the world walk slowly, but as long as they are trying to go, they will reach the gate in time.
+Comments Matthew 25:10 “Then while they went away to buy” means they walk in their own way of life; but some, when they go away, in their hearts forget what has been told, because the things of the world sometimes act like a curtain for our spiritual eye, making us see blurred.
+The Lord is always waiting for all; the Lord’s patience is great to all mankind, accepting and forgiving all.
+When all are trying to go in, because the time of the Lord’s return is taking too long, some who just wake up and separate out from the world walk slowly, but as long as they are trying to go, they will reach the gate in time.

-“Marriage feast”; the wedding feast itself is a time when all the hearts that seek and accept what is being called for are coming together to glorify the Lord in all as one heart, one goal, to lift up and glorify the Lord, and go in to enjoy all that has been prepared for the feast.
-The feast itself is a celebration for the soul, not for the flesh.
-It will be a celebration on earth (on earth when we all come to join together to glorify the Lord as one, which is the time being discussed here), then the big celebration will be for the soul world, but also one celebration on earth as well.
-Imagine it as a city above a city (overlapping each other); those who are ready for the marriage feast are transfigured and enter the city above, which all can see.
-This is linked to the verse before, that they are looking up and seeing, but they couldn’t go up within; it is on earth but also not completely physically on earth.
-A different dimension will come, the heavenly dimension will come into effect; and in this dimension, some will be almost exactly like the real material.
-(See more comments on verse 6).
+“Marriage feast.”
+The wedding feast itself is a time when all the hearts that seek and accept what the call has been calling for come together to glorify the Lord in all, as one heart, one goal, and to lift up and glorify the Lord, and to go in and enjoy all that has been prepared for the feast.
+The feast itself will be a celebration on the parallel Earth, a celebration for the soul, not for the flesh.
+Then the big celebration will be for the soul world, but it will also be a celebration on the parallel Earth.
+Imagine it as a city above city (overlapping each other), and those that are ready for the marriage feast, will be transfigured and enter the city above, which all can see.
+This verse is linked to the verse before: those left behind are looking up and see those taking up, but they couldn’t go up with them.
+The marriage feast is on the parallel Earth, and it cannot be fully seen on the human Earth; there are two different places, one you can see but not fully see all.
+A different dimension will come into effect: the heavenly dimension of material.
+In this dimension, some will have material almost exactly like real human material.
+(See also Comments Matthew 25:6).

 [11] Afterward then came also the other virgins, saying, Lord, Lord, open to us!